AP VoteCast: North Carolina voters sour on state of nation

 RACE FOR SENATE

 In the race for U.S. Senate, Democratic challenger Cal Cunningham led Republican Sen. Thom Tillis among voters under 45.
-Cunningham was about even with Tillis among older voters.
+Older voters appeared to prefer Tillis over Cunningham.

 Cunningham was preferred among both voters in cities and suburban voters, while voters in small towns and rural areas were more likely to back Tillis.